sirarwa/sirarwa.github.io/README.md

 ## Overview

 This portfolio website showcases my skills, background, and achievements in the tech.
-It includes sections for my skills, a description about me, educational background (with a downloadable CV), interests, projects, and a contact form linked to Google Sheets.
+It includes sections for my skills, a description about me, educational background (with a downloadable CV), interests, projects, and a contact form.

 ## Features